ahmadnajmi90/nexscholarsys/README.md

 - Update documentation for any changes

 ## Changelog

+### 2024-07-26
+- Updated AI services to use OpenAI API directly instead of GitHub OpenAI
+- Modified AIProfileService to use OpenAI's endpoint and API key
+- Updated EmbeddingService to use the text-embedding-3-small model directly
+- Simplified OpenAICompletionService by removing GitHub OpenAI specific code
+- Improved logging for better API request debugging

+### 2024-07-25
+- Implemented CV-based profile generation for all user roles (Academicians, Postgraduates, Undergraduates)
+- Added hybrid text extraction with direct content extraction and OCR fallback
+- Added CV upload functionality to profile management forms
+- Integrated secure CV storage and linking to user profiles
+- Implemented role-specific prompting for different user types
+- Enhanced AI Profile Generation component with CV upload option

 ### 2024-07-15
 - Created a new email notification system for profile updates